dmitrime/pagerank-omp/README.md

-pagerank-omp
+PageRank OpenMP
 ============

-PageRank in C++ using OpenMP
+PageRank implementation in C++ using OpenMP API.